10 Things You Should Not Buy on Black Friday

 Shoppers will save money by not buying these 10 items on Black Friday, despite all the hoopla and how tempting the ads sound.

-Buying Christmas decorations and other holiday decor is never a good deal on Black Friday.
-When January rolls in, shoppers can find Christmas trees, holiday trim, holiday lighting and gift bags and cards at 75 percent off.
+Buying Christmas decorations and other holiday decor is rarely a good deal on Black Friday.
+When January rolls around, shoppers can find Christmas trees, holiday trim, holiday lighting and gift bags and cards at 75 to 90 percent off.

-In the past, Target has been one of the most aggressive stores when it comes to discounting the holiday merchandise to move out quickly, with reductions taken two weeks before Christmas and by December 30, much of it is priced at 75 percent off.
+In the past, Target has been one of the most aggressive stores when it comes to discounting the holiday merchandise to move out quickly, with reductions taken two weeks before Christmas and by December 30, much of it is priced at 90 percent off the original price.

-Thrifty shoppers buy these items in bulk at the end-of-season sales and pack it away until the following year.
+Thrifty shoppers buy these items in bulk at the end-of-season sales and pack them away until the following year.

 There may be a few select items promoted on Black Friday in the exercise equipment category, but nothing like you will see closer to December 25 and in January.
 Choices are too limited during the Black Friday sales.
 By just waiting about a month, the selection increases and the prices decrease.
 You will be glad that you waited.